Inositol in the supplement industry usually refers to one of the nine possible stereoisomers of the chemical compound, which is myo-Inositol.

 The doses tend to be high in these studies though, and capsule supplements with a token hundred milligrams as part of a larger formula are not going to cut it, at least not for the anti-anxiety effects.

-One study showed reductions in depression associated with PMS symptoms, and the dosage here was much much less than those in most studies.Did You Know: Inositol can help women who suffer from Polycystic Ovary Syndrome get pregnant.
-It can also help reduce anxiety, stress, depression and OCD.Click To Tweet
+One study showed reductions in depression associated with PMS symptoms, and the dosage here was much much less than those in most studies.[click_to_tweet tweet=”Did You Know: Inositol can help women who suffer from Polycystic Ovary Syndrome get pregnant.
+It can also help reduce anxiety, stress, depression and OCD.” quote=”Did You Know: Inositol can help women who suffer from Polycystic Ovary Syndrome get pregnant.
+It can also help reduce anxiety, stress, depression and OCD.”]

 How To Use Inositol